Local Directory

 Target Directory

-directory.
+uploadsdirectory.
 This should be adjusted depending on your setup.
-See Setup for more information.
+See Preparation for more information.

 Configuration Files

-Depending on your hosting environment you can choose to generate an .htaccess configuration file or nginx_rules.conf file that enables HTTP redirects, HTTP status overrides and other server specific options.
+Depending on your hosting environment you can choose to generate an .htaccess configuration file or nginx_rules.conf file that enables HTTP redirects, MIME type rules and the custom error page.

 Generate Apache Configuration